jedoGit/miniature-winner/RAG-App-Tool-Cloudflare/README.md

 # RAG Application Flow
 Use-case: Chatbot for Sports and Fitness Facility that responds to guests for questions about company FAQ.
 It uses a company FAQ document as source of context to generate the response.

+## Parameter definition:
+- top_p: Adjusts how many words that are available for the LLM model to choose from.
+Lower value means less words available and less creative and higher value means more choices of words and more creative.
+- top_k: Limits the LLM to use the top k most probably words.
+Lower value means focused response and higher value means more variety and potential surprises.
+- temperature: Controls the randomness of the output.
+Higher values produce more random results.

 ## Upload Flow
 <img width="833" height="336" alt="image" src="https://github.com/user-attachments/assets/66802056-ee2a-44d4-bde7-d27475cd0c7b" />